elves/elvish/website/src/ref/language.md

 [tty], line 1: echo $z
 ```

-This means that Elvish will not shadow your variable in outer scopes.
+One implication of this behavior is that Elvish will not shadow your variable
+in outer scopes.

-There is a `local:` pseudo-namespace that always refers to the current scope,
+There is a `local:` namespace that always refers to the current scope, and by
-and by using it it is possible to force Elvish to shadow variables:
+using it it is possible to force Elvish to shadow variables:

 ```elvish-transcript
 ~> x = 12